Traveling with running shoes can be a pain. They add weight and extra bulk to an already heavy load.

 Top 3 Best and Favorites

-The Launch 5 comes in great colors and style for men and women, but doesn’t give up comfort or support for the look.
-This makes it great for travel because you won’t have to sacrifice style or comfort.
+The Launch 7 comes in great colors and a nice look for men and women, but doesn’t give up comfort or support.
+This makes it great for travel if you plan on wearing these for walking or casual wear in addition to running.

-The sole of the shoe features a mid-foot transition zone that is designed to help you go from heel to toe quickly, while the Air Mesh upper brings breathability to a whole new level.
-The upper is so breezy you may not even know it’s there.
+The sole of the shoe features a mid-foot transition zone that is designed to help you go from heel to toe quickly.
+The Air Mesh upper is breathable and super light.

 - Lightweight, great for suitcase or carry on